 - three confidential letters of recommendation are to be submitted online by the referees.
 Referees are notified by email (when their name is entered in the online application) with instructions for completing and submitting their online letter.
 If a referee is unable to submit the online letter, the pdf version of GSR 101: Confidential Letter of Recommendation should be used.
 The hard copy of this reference letter must be received by the department, in a sealed envelope with the referee's signature across the sealed back;

 Lead time is essential to ensure that all application and acceptance procedures are completed before the first course registration.
-The following deadlines will apply; all applications must be received or franked by these dates, and applications are only considered after the following:
+The below deadlines will apply; all applications must be received or franked by these dates, and applications are only considered after the following:

-- January 31 for all Spring and Summer Session start-dates (only for domestic students); and
+- January 1 for all Spring and Summer Session start-dates (only for domestic students); and

 Information for Successful Applicants

-Every student must complete a minimum of 30 credit units (equivalent to 10 single-term [September through December or January through April; Spring and Summer Term: May through June or July through August] credit-based classes).
+Every student must complete a minimum of 30 credit units (equivalent to 10 single-term [Fall Term: September through December; Winter Term: January through April; Spring and Summer Term: May through June or July through August] credit-based classes).

 - Each student's program must include at least 15 credit units from among the following: EADM 812.3, EADM 813.3, EADM 816.3, EADM 819.3, EADM 820.3, EADM 821.3, EADM 825.3, EADM 826.3, EADM 829.3, EADM 834.3, EADM 835.3, EADM 836.3, EADM 892.3, EADM 894.3, EADM 895.3.